 We believe in educating you with the knowledge about your injury or condition, so that you are better able to help yourself in reducing your risk of injury in the future.

-The cost of custom orthotics range from $465-$520 depending on the type of orthotics required.
+Custom orthotics range from $465-$500 depending on the type of orthotics required.
 We also offer special pricing for growing kids, please call a store location for more details.

 Unlike an off-the-shelf insole, our custom orthotics are locally manufactured and handcrafted from a 3D non-weight bearing cast of your feet.
 Off-the-shelf insoles can be useful for certain foot types but do not provide the same advantages as a custom product from an experienced professional.